Fast modeling of regenerative amplifier free-electron lasers: Numerical studies using the fast code

 \subsection{Intra-cavity focusing optimization}

 The placement and strength of the intracavity lenses must both be highly optimized in order to ensure long-term cavity stability and maximal cavity output power.
-Traditionally, the focal length for a given lens configuration has been picked to set up a radiation waist in the equivalent cold cavity scenario.
-This approach makes sense for low gain CBXFELs, but is not the case for high gain XRAFEL cavities in which the FEL itself is a non-trivial optical element that contributes to the cavity transverse dynamics.
-Thus, as a first application of the method we will utilize the fast modeling scheme to scan lens focal lengths to determine an optimal cavity performance working point.
+Traditionally, the focal length for a given lens configuration has been picked to set up a radiation waist in the middle of the undulator in the equivalent cold cavity scenario.
+This approach makes sense for low gain systems, but is not necessarily ideal for high gain RAFEL cavities in which the FEL itself is a non-trivial optical element that contributes to the cavity transverse dynamics.
+Thus, as a first application of the method we will utilize the fast modeling scheme to scan lens focal lengths to determine an optimal cavity performance working point taking into account FEL guiding.
 For both studies shown below we utilize the same basic cavity geometry as in the benchmarks with two lenses of the same focal length on the two short sides of the cavity.